Recruiting Policies & Guidelines

 Policies for third party employment services (TPES)

-Multi-Level Marketing organizations are not eligible to participate in employer services at Colorado School of Mines.
-This includes the following:
+Multi-Level Marketing (MLM) organizations are not eligible to participate in employer services at Colorado School of Mines.

-- Companies that require a fee to become an employee of the organization
+• Companies that require individuals to pay a fee to become an employee, representative, or distributor of the organization.

-- Commission based only positions that do not have base salary that meets minimum wage standards.
+• Commission-only positions that do not provide a guaranteed base salary meeting minimum wage standards.

 Cannabis